Ease your life by automatically performing routine actions.

 Intent) is the way Android provides for inter-app communication and signaling.

-You can chain Script (which specifies Events or Condition as well as its Profile) as trees (i.e. setting dependencies), by specifying its Parent.
-This mechanism allows Easer to (somewhat) create custom Events using Boolean logic (e.g. “and”, “or”).
+You can combine Scripts (which specifies Events or Condition as well as its Profile) using arbitrary logic operators by placing them in a logic graph.
+This mechanism allows Easer to create custom Events using Boolean logic (e.g. “and”, “or”).

-When a node in the Script tree changes its state, Easer will take corresponding actions (e.g. when an Event happens, Easer will load its corresponding Profile and listen to children nodes).
+When a node in the Script graph changes its state, Easer will take corresponding actions (e.g. when an Event happens, Easer will load its corresponding Profile and listen to children nodes).

 Passing content from Event